-I am one of those weird people who has never broken the screen on an iPhone, iPad or MacBook (what are the chances I'll do so today, as punishment for my hubris?), and looking at the prices of the iPhone X AppleCare Plus plans in particular I am inclined to suggest saving your money, using a case - which you'd want to do anyway on the iPhone X, because of its large rear camera lump - and just being careful.
+I am one of those weird people who has never broken the screen on an iPhone, iPad or MacBook (what are the chances I'll do so today, as punishment for my hubris?), and looking at the prices of the iPhone 12 Pro AppleCare Plus plans in particular I am inclined to suggest saving your money, using a case and just being careful.
 Or getting some third-party insurance, which is likely to work out cheaper.

 In related news, the EU has voted on a "Right to repair" bill that will avoid unnecessary electronic waste.